Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Structured Interaction Modeling Approach

 where $\Sigma_0$ is a P-spline covariance matrix as in \cite{lang2004bayesian}; for more details, refer to Section \ref{supp:pspline} of the Supplementary Material.
-Let $w_{uv} = (\tau_{uv,1}, \tau_{uv,2})$ denote the $uv$-th interaction specific variance parameters.
-Then, the augmented prior is
+Let $p(\mathbf{\Psi}_{uv} \mid \tau_{uv,1}, \tau_{uv,2}, \nu)$ denote the conditional prior density of $\mathbf{\Psi}_{uv}$ obtained from \eqref{eq:rank-1-indpt-priors}.
+The prior is completed with hyperpriors for the local and global variance parameters: